madprops/airc/README.md

 Since the config in the repo conflicts with their own config.

-To solve this, the user can create a file called `config.user.json`, in the root as well, next to `config.json`
+To solve this, a file called `config.user.json` is created at launch if it does not exist.

-Simply copy `config.json` into `config.user.json` and modify what you need.

-`cp config.json config.user.json`

 Edit what you need in the user config, leave config.json intact, you can still use it as reference.

-Future updates to the config through commands will use the appropriate file.

-It's highly recommended you create this file.

 ---